tmoechel-futura/FS.TechDemo/README.md

 Building

-Connect to your development MySQL locally using myql credentials inside the project, and run this script
+Connect to your development MySQL locally using myql credentials inside the project, and run this script https://github.com/tmoechel-futura/FS.TechDemo/blob/origin/add-message-scheduling-quartz/create_quartz_tables.sql

 Open the .sln, and run docker with mysql and rabbitmq instances.
 Then run FS.TechDemo.OrderService for publishing the message and FS.TechDemo.DeliveryService to subscribe to this event.
+Test it from BuyerBFF